-The 2019 BSRP application is now available!
+The 2019 BSRP application has closed.

 The Broad Summer Research Program (BSRP) is an intensive nine-week summer research opportunity designed for undergraduates with a commitment to biomedical research and an interest in genomics.
 BSRP has a strong record of success in helping students to nurture their passion for research and succeed in graduate school and scientific careers.
 Students spend the summer performing original computational or experimental-based research in labs across the Broad's research areas, from cancer to infectious disease to computational biology.
 At the program's conclusion, students deliver oral and poster presentations on their research projects.

 BSRP features a rich curriculum outside the lab that emphasizes communication, collaborative problem-solving, graduate school preparation, and demystifying scientific careers.
 Our curriculum includes an intensive scientific communication course, seminars with leading scientists from Harvard and MIT, a GRE prep course, and weekly workshops focused on the graduate school application process, professional and personal development, and diversity and inclusion in the sciences.

 - Free housing

 - Travel sponsorship to present summer research at a national scientific conference

 - Mentored, cutting-edge research guided by leading scientists

 - Scientific communication